RCPRG-ros-pkg/velma_docs/_doxygen/README.md

 Additionally, @ref utilities provide useful scripts and ROS launch files.

-Brief descriptions of some catkin packages are in [Related pages](pages.html) tab.
-It contains sources for ROS launch files in each package.
-Please refer to launch files sources to get familiar with setting parameters and running the system and various useful tools.

-The tab [Modules](modules.html) groups python executable scripts into @ref integration_tests and @ref utilities.

-# Running the system

-    roslaunch velma_sim_gazebo velma_gazebo_re.launch

 # Installation
-Please follow the steps described in section [Set up: Velma (latest version)](https://github.com/RCPRG-ros-pkg/RCPRG_rosinstall/wiki/Set-up:-Velma-(latest-version)).
+Please follow the steps described in page [Set up: Velma](https://github.com/RCPRG-ros-pkg/RCPRG_rosinstall/wiki/Velma).
-The simulator is provided in both versions: `latest` and `latest_hw`, but if You don't want to run real hardware, install the simulation-only version (`latest`).

 # Running the simulator
-The setup.bash script of the workspace must be sourced in each terminal.
+The setup.bash script of the top level workspace must be sourced in each terminal.
-Usually is is *setup.bash* script in devel ot install space of top level workspace.
+Usually *setup.bash* script is in devel or install space of top level workspace.

 ## Running the simulated system:
 1. Initialize ROS: